Torrance Transit: ZEST

 After several years in operation, service was trimmed back from the morning and afternoon peak commutes to just a lunchtime shuttle from employers to restaurants in order to extend its life.
 In an interview, John Hall with Torrance Transit stated "[The battery technology] is a long way from where it needs to be.
 Its useful hours [of service] are not enough.
 We have learned a lot making this a worthwhile investment.
 It has a ways to go before it gets to an everyday transit application."

 Hybrids

 In 2000, Torrance Transit took delivery of two Orion VI hybrid buses equipped with Lockheed-developed HybriDrive series hybrid powertrains.
-One of the buses, fleet no. 401, was damaged beyond repair in a fire that occurred on September 25, 2002; nearly four years later in June 2016, Orion Bus Industries agreed to buy back the burned hulk from Torrance for $80,000.
+One of the buses, fleet no. 401, was damaged beyond repair in a fire that occurred on September 25, 2002; nearly four years later in June 2006, Orion Bus Industries agreed to buy back the burned hulk from Torrance for $80,000.
 The remaining Orion VI continued to serve through at least 2010, but was dropped from the fleet by 2014.

 The ten gasoline-electric hybrid New Flyer GE40LFR buses delivered in 2010 were procured as part of a joint purchase with other California transit agencies, with Montebello Bus Lines serving as the lead agency.
 Under the terms of the pilot program, the federal government subsidy was increased from 80% to 90% of the cost of each hybrid bus.

-Routes and operations

-Torrance Transit does not operate on Thanksgiving, Christmas or New Year's Day.
-Service on Memorial Day, Independence Day and Labor Day operates on Sunday schedule.